Sunday, March 21

 Why?

-• It's necessary for making fashionable-looking crochet fabrics with dramatic drape and textures.
+A hook-led gauge is necessary for making fashionable-looking crochet fabrics with dramatic drape and textures.
 Sometimes I think of it as "crocheting with air" -- that's how it might feel to use a very big crochet hook with a fine or very stretchy yarn.

 To maintain the best stitch gauge throughout, use the diameter of your hook to judge if your stitches are the right size: as you crochet, the space between the two top loops of each stitch should look large enough to fit the size of the crochet hook you're using.